renantmagalhaes/meeting-summarizer/README.md

 - **Easy Web Interface:** Simple and clean UI for uploading audio files.
 - **State-of-the-Art Transcription:** Uses OpenAI's Whisper for fast and accurate audio-to-text conversion.
 - **Dual AI Provider Support:** Choose between Google Gemini or OpenAI GPT-4o for summarization on a per-upload basis.
+- **Interactive AI Chat:** Engage in a conversation with your meeting's content.
+Ask follow-up questions, request specific details, and get instant answers based on the full transcript, powered by either Google Gemini or OpenAI.
 - **Structured Summaries:** The AI is prompted to provide a consistent summary format, including:
   - A generated meeting title
   - Key discussion points